 Child visitation orders can be modified in Los Angeles family law courts.
-They can be modified by mutual agreement between the parents, or if evidence is presented that the visitation order is not in the child's best interests.
+They can be modified by mutual agreement between the parents or if the evidence is presented that the visitation order is not in the child's best interests.

 The court will also consider the wishes of a teenage child when it comes to visitation.
-If your child is refusing visitation, the court may order that your visitation rights are decreased.
+If your child refuses visitation, the court may order that your visitation rights be decreased.
 It is important to your parent-child relationship that this does not happen, which is why it is advisable to speak with our child custody lawyers before taking any further steps related to your child's custody and visitation order.